 One of the benefits of Emporium is that there is very little traffic.
 The average commute to work is 16.08 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small borough, Emporium doesn't have a public transportation system that people use for their commute.
+Emporium is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Emporium in 2022 was $24,591, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,364 for a family of four.